Virtual Node Development (Graph)

 ├── package.json # NPM configuration & nLink package identification

-Inside the definition.json of a Virtual Node, there are two primary components: schema (UI definition) and graph_data (the workflow logic).
+Inside the definition.json of a Virtual Node, there are two primary components: schema (UI definition) and graph_data (workflow logic).

 - The "schema" Block

-Insidegraph_data, there must always exist two special routing nodes:nlink-virtual.inputandnlink-virtual.output.
-They act as gateways to receive data from the Virtual Node's external inputs and return execution results from the internal loop.
+Withingraph_data, there must always exist two special routing nodes:nlink-virtual.inputandnlink-virtual.output.
+These act as gateways, receiving data from the Virtual Node's external inputs and returning execution results from the internal logic loop.

 Publishing Process (NPM)

-Once you have exported the JSON file containing the graph_data from the nLink Editor, the process is identical to a Community Node:
+Once you have exported the JSON file containing the graph_data from the nLink Editor, the publishing process is identical to that of a Community Node:

 # 1. Initialize an accurate package.json